AchineSanjana/Morpheus/Zdocs/ARCHITECTURE_OVERVIEW.md

 # 🏗️ Morpheus Sleep AI – System Architecture Overview

 Version: 1.0
-Last Updated: September 27, 2025
+Last Updated: October 17, 2025
 Owner: Engineering
 Classification: Internal

 ---

+Note: This is the canonical high-level architecture overview for Morpheus.
+For a deeper, implementation-focused view (tiers, scaling, and sample flows), see `SYSTEM_ARCHITECTURE.md`.

 ## 📋 Table of Contents